in , , ,

 This upcoming Monday, August 21, 2017, be prepared for a period of darkness in the middle of the day as we experience a solar eclipse.

-While solar eclipses occur periodically, it’s rare that the entire United States can view it.
+While solar eclipses occur periodically, it’s rare that the entire United States can view them.
 According to Time and Date, the last time “a total solar eclipse was visible from coast to coast was almost 100 years ago, on June 8, 1918.”
+[For an updated discussion of the 2024 eclipse, see this Time and Date page.]

 This short article by Kahn Academy offers a brief overview of a solar eclipse.
 NASA’s website on the eclipse is complete with information, along with a page of math challenges.